nasa/opera-sds-pcm/report/dswx-s1-validator/README.md

 2. Optionally, use the `--file` argument to specify a file with granule IDs.
 3. Optionally, use the `--threshold` argument to a threshold percentage to filter MGRS Tile Set coverages by or use the `--matching_burst_count` to specify the minimum number of bursts to expect a match for for filtering.
 If both are provided, `--threshold` is used and `--matching_burst_count` is ignored.
 4. Optionally, use the `--timestamp` argument to specify the type of timestamp to query CMR with.
 Example values: `TEMPORAL|PRODUCTION|REVISION|CREATED`.
 Default value is `TEMPORAL`.
 See [CMR documentation](https://cmr.earthdata.nasa.gov/search/site/docs/search/api.html) for details.
-5. Optionally, use the `--endpoint` argument to specify the CMR endpoint venue.
+5. Optionally, use the `--endpoint_rtc` argument to specify the CMR endpoint venue for RTC granules.
 Accepted values are `OPS|UAT`, with `OPS` set as the default value.
+6. Optionally, use the `--endpoint_dswx_s1` argument to specify the CMR endpoint venue for DSWx-S1 granules.
+Accepted values are `OPS|UAT`, with `OPS` set as the default value.
-6. Optionally, use the `--verbose` argument to get detailed information like a list of matching bursts and granule IDs
+7. Optionally, use the `--verbose` argument to get detailed information like a list of matching bursts and granule IDs
-7. Optionally, use the `--validate` argument to check if expected DSWx-S1 products (tiles) exist for relevant RTC input bursts
+8. Optionally, use the `--validate` argument to check if expected DSWx-S1 products (tiles) exist for relevant RTC input bursts

 ### Usage Examples